 Gloucester City is a somewhat small city located in the state of New Jersey.
 With a population of 11,329 people and three constituent neighborhoods, Gloucester City is the 179th largest community in New Jersey.
-Much of the housing stock in Gloucester City was built prior to World War II, making it one of the older and more historic cities in the country.
+Gloucester City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Gloucester City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Gloucester City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gloucester City are a mix of both white- and blue-collar jobs.
 Overall, Gloucester City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gloucester City who work in office and administrative support (19.00%), sales jobs (8.72%), and personal care services (6.84%).
+There are especially a lot of people living in Gloucester City who work in office and administrative support (16.20%), sales jobs (10.21%), and food service (8.23%).

 In Gloucester City, a lot of people use the bus to get to work every day though Gloucester City is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Gloucester City with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.57% of adults in Gloucester City have a bachelor's degree or advanced degree.
+The percentage of adults in Gloucester City who are college-educated is close to the national average for all communities of 21.84%: 18.90% of the adults in Gloucester City have a bachelor's degree or advanced degree.

-Gloucester City is a somewhat ethnically-diverse city.
+Gloucester City is a very ethnically-diverse city.
 The people who call Gloucester City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gloucester City residents report their race to be White, followed by Black or African-American.
+The greatest number of Gloucester City residents report their race to be White, followed by Asian.
 Gloucester City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.31% of the city’s residents.
+People of Hispanic or Latino origin account for 11.38% of the city’s residents.
 Important ancestries of people in Gloucester City include German, Italian, English, and Polish.

 The most common language spoken in Gloucester City is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Indic languages.